Ethan-Wong-SW/Volunteer-Connect-Without-AI/README.md

  ✓ Starting...\
  ✓ Ready in ...ms\

-The app at localhost:3000 is now fully connected to your AI server at 127.0.0.1:8000.

-Go to http://localhost:3000/ to access the webpage
+Go to http://localhost:5173/ to access the webpage